top of page

 CARTOONS

-I create hand-drawn cartoons that combine humour, storytelling and strong visual communication.
+I create hand-drawn cartoons that combine humour, human experience and social or political commentary.

-Below is a selection of my cartoon work which ranges from playful word-based pieces to satirical and political illustrations that deliver powerful messages with clarity and wit.
+Below is a selection which ranges from playful word-based pieces to satirical and political illustrations that deliver powerful messages with clarity and wit.

 Hand-drawn editorial cartoon of bees in a classroom illustrating the idiom Bee’s Knees by Frances Marcellin